SLAs

 SLAs (AKA Service Level Agreements) are rules for how quickly you want to respond to and resolve customer issues.

-Pylon supports three types of SLAs:
+Pylon supports three types of issue SLAs:

 1. First Response Time: how quickly someone on your team should respond to an initial message or request from the customer.